-Programming Robots with ROS and ROS2 using MATLAB and Simulink
+Programming Robots with ROS and ROS2 using MATLAB

 Through several examples, we will cover:

-- ROS node generation and deployment
+- Automated C++ node generation from MATLAB and Simulink

 About the Presenters